 Mr. Kent made his professional debut in 2013 as Don Ramiro in a new production of La Cenerentola for Opera Queensland in his native Australia, substituting at short notice for an injured colleague for several performances.
-Equally at home with the vocal demands of Rossini and the musical demands of new works, upcoming engagements for 2017-18 include company debuts as Lindoro in L'italiana in Algeri for Opéra National de Montpellier and also Opéra de Toulon, and in a new production for Hungarian State Opera, a return to Opera Philadelphia as Angel 3/John in a new production of George Benjamin's Written on Skin, and makes his company debut as Don Ramiro in La Cenerentola with Portland Opera.
+Equally at home with the vocal demands of Rossini and the musical demands of new works, upcoming engagements for 2017-18 include company debuts as Lindoro in L'italiana in Algeri for Opéra National de Montpellier and Opéra de Toulon, and in a new production for Hungarian State Opera, a return to Opera Philadelphia as Angel 3/John in a new production of George Benjamin's Written on Skin, and makes his company debut as Don Ramiro in La Cenerentola with Portland Opera.
 Mr. Kent also makes a company debut with the Teatro di San Carlo in Rossini's Mosè in Egitto, on the occasion of the 200th anniversary of the opera's premiere at that theatre.
 Future engagements include a return to the Hungarian State Opera and his house debut with Lyric Opera of Kansas City, Theater Basel and the Teatro Petruzzelli di Bari.